 The Group also provides internships trainings from time to time to various local institutions.
+The internship programme is an education platform for hands-on experience and on-the-job training.
 Through this internships programme, students will have the opportunity to gain practical experience.
+The initiative also give student a head start in their career as suitable trainees are offered job opportunities upon completion of their tertiary studies.